iamonlysaiful/s3-bigdata-performance-test-frontend/README.md

 Here **app** is the parent module of all module.
 It holds all other modules and their components on it

 #### main
 **main** is the only sub-module here.
-Actually it holds main componenet of project.
+Actually it holds main component of project.
 By created this module I tried to portray the pattern of **Lazy Loading Routes**

 #### models
 It holds all typescript models. and **query** holds all graphql queries typescript models

 #### package
-It holds all dynamic componenets e.g. **charts**,**forms**, Which can reuse all over the project.
-By these I focused **Component Interaction** over Project.
+It holds all dynamic components e.g. **charts**,**forms**, Which can reuse all over the project.
+By these I implement **Component Interaction** over Project.

 #### service
 Here I included my api related service and other reusable or utility type functionality to increase **Modularity**.

 #### graphql.module.ts
-This module.ts generally hold graphql-appolo client configuration for angular globally.
+This module.ts generally hold graphql-apollo client configuration for angular globally.
 I also included **Global Error Interceptor** here.

 ## Screenshots